Storyflow Logo

 The Bottom Line

-If you are not sure which fits, take your most-active book project and ask which phase has been the actual bottleneck.
-If structure has been blocking you, a canvas tool fixes it.
-If sync has been blocking you, Ulysses or Novlr fixes it.
-If the interface has been blocking you, anything modern fixes it.
-The wrong move is to switch tools repeatedly when the actual blocker is the writing itself, which no tool fixes.
+If you are not sure which fits, take your most active book project and ask which of the four jobs has actually been the bottleneck.
+A canvas fixes development, Ulysses or Novlr fixes sync, anything modern fixes a dated interface.
+The wrong move is to switch tools repeatedly when the real blocker is the writing itself, which no tool fixes.
+The software that holds your thinking is not the software that holds your prose, so stop looking for the one tool that does both and build the pairing that fits your book.

 Author